Social Media Positioning transformed our brand from an industry footnote to a major player in one year.

 3. Tesla: Innovation-Focused Branding

-Tesla’s social media presence is a reflection of its futuristic and disruptive social media brand positioning.
-Unlike traditional automotive brands that rely on standard product advertisements, Tesla takes a tech-first approach.
+Tesla’s social media presence reflects futuristic, disruptive social media brand positioning.
+Unlike traditional auto brands that rely on ads, Tesla takes a tech-first digital brand strategy.

 - Its CEO, Elon Musk, is one of the most active business leaders on Twitter, using his personal brand to fuel Tesla’s visibility.